-23.2 Revocation must be made by body responsible for the decision
+23.2 Revocation must be made by the body responsible for the decision cl.
+32 (2)4 Schedule 7, LGA 2002.

-If a resolution is made under delegated authority by a committee only that body may revoke or amend the resolution, assuming the resolution is legally made.
+If a resolution is made under delegated authority by a committee, subcommittee or subordinate decision-making body, or a local or community board, only that body may revoke or amend the resolution, assuming the resolution is legally made.